 It gets better.

-Later that year, the man who hired me left the station and I was named to his position!
+Later that year, the man who hired me, Sonny Knight, left the station and I was named to his position!
 Was this really happening?
-In fact, an official from the Department of Labor informed me that, at age 19, I was the youngest radio Program Director in the country!
+In fact, an official from the Department of Labor informed me that, at age 19, I was the youngest radio program director in the country!

 Billboard Magazine National Radio Personality of the Year